 - Add broth, cover, and bring to a boil over high heat.
 Then reduce heat to low and simmer for about 30 minutes, until carrots are soft.
 Remove pot from heat and set soup aside to cool slightly.

 - In a blender or food processor, puree soup in batches until smooth.
-Return soup to pan and heat to very hot before serving.
+Return soup to pan and heat before serving.
 If soup is too thick, add more broth, as desired.
-Season to taste with salt and pepper and serve, garnishing each serving with mint.
+Season to taste with salt and pepper.
+Serve immediately, garnishing each serving with mint.

 If you're interested in becoming a corporate sponsor please contact our Corporate and Foundations Relations Department at email@example.com.
 All AICR Healthy Recipes meet AICR recipe guidelines and are reviewed and analyzed by AICR Registered Dietitians.